ggalisky/CPP_Primer/README.md

 vector is a collection of objects all of which have the same type vectors are also  referred to as "containers"

+a vector is a template not a type

+vector<int> is the syntax to make a vector to hold ints

+interesting note on page 215, vectors elements can be added at runtime often with better performance than if they were init with those values hardcoded.
+This differs from C and Java

+Started learning about iterators

+end page 225